 Before the pandemic, the Black unemployment rate has been consistently high throughout the U.S. In particular, the Black unemployment rate in pre-pandemic Washington, DC was 11.2%.
 It was the highest in the country.

 With the pandemic now devastating the U.S. economy, the unemployment rate for Black workers was last reported to be 16.8%.
 This data complements the lived experience of Black workers in DC.

 Prior to the outbreak of COVID-19 in the U.S., the National Employment Law Project in partnership with ONE DC and its Black Worker and Wellness Center, held its first Black Worker Listening Session on unemployment compensation and unemployment in the District.

 The Black Worker Listening Session was a space to hear from Black workers about their experience with unemployment and the unemployment compensation system in DC, how it has impacted them, their families, and community, and how they think an unemployment compensation program should be structured and function.

 After follow up conversations between some of the Black Worker Listening Session participants, they decided to share their expertise as Black workers in DC and how employment status, income, and access to resources are shaped by systems and supporting harmful narratives both during “normal times” and the COVID-19 pandemic.

-Alica, Breanna, Diego, and Leonard are Black workers in DC of varying ages, gender, employment, backgrounds, and experiences.
+Alicia, B.J., Diego, and Leonard are Black workers in DC of varying ages, gender, employment, backgrounds, and experiences.
 These stories are shared for many reasons.
-It is shared because of the beauty and power of storytelling.
-It is shared to connect with other Black workers because we have all been deeply impacted by a racist economic structure.
-Our stories are also an offering to those involved in the work to support Black workers.
-All of our voices are coming forward.
-We are Black workers.
+They are shared because of the beauty and power of storytelling.
+Their stories are also shared to connect with other Black workers because we have all been deeply impacted by a racist economic structure.